What do you do when life gets confusing? You go on a solo trip to Amsterdam. Well, not exactly. But, that’s what I did.

-For the past decade, I’ve always traveled with a companion, which was safe, comfortable and predictable.
-One person wakes up at the crack of dawn, while the other likes to sleep in.
-One person wants to visit this museum while the other doesn’t …you get the drift.
+For the past decade, I’ve always traveled with a companion, which was safe, comfortable, and predictable.
+One person prefers to wake up at the crack of dawn, while the other likes to sleep in.
+One person wants to visit the art museum while the other rather go to the gift shop …you get the drift.
 Don’t get me wrong, it’s great having someone there that you can share memories with but, I was ready for new memories; different memories.
 I was ready to get out of my comfort zone and do something that everyone in my circle of friends and family would most likely never do — travel out of the country, alone.

 So, this blog post is less about Amsterdam but more about my experience traveling solo and what I learned.
 Sorry in advance to anyone that just wanted tips on visiting Amsterdam, although I do mention a few in this post so you’re not totally disappointed.

 I wanted to visit a city that is safe for solo female travelers, friendly and has an abundance of rich history and culture.
 While Amsterdam is often seen as a “party town,” I’m here to tell you that it has so much more to offer.
 Don’t get me wrong, it’s an awesome city to visit with friends, party the night away, and visit the Red Light District but I was in search of something more.

 I wanted to spend my mornings in cafes and my afternoons in museums.
 To visit parks and see how locals spent their weekends.
 Maybe learn a few Dutch words.
 I wanted to reconnect with myself and rediscover my love for learning about different cultures.
 And that is exactly what I did.